Pods

 oc run --restart=Never hello-world-pod --image openshift/hello-openshift:latest

-Under the hood, the oc run command is taking options and creating a specification that it is then passing to Kubernetes to run.
+The oc run command takes options and creates a specification that it is then passed to Kubernetes to run.
 To see the spec it is creating append -o yaml to the oc run command and you will get an output of what it is sending to Kubernetes.

 The --restart=Never tells oc run to generate only a Pod spec.
 By default it would generate something more advanced we will talk about later.